Oscar López Rivera: FALN activities

-López Rivera joined the Fuerzas Armadas de Liberación Nacional Puertorriqueña (FALN), a Marxist-Leninist organization which in the 1970s fought to make Puerto Rico an independent country.
+López Rivera joined the Fuerzas Armadas de Liberación Nacional Puertorriqueña (FALN), an organization which in the 1970s fought to make Puerto Rico an independent country.
 The FALN was involved in more than 100 bombings in New York, Chicago and other cities, including the 1975 bombing at Fraunces Tavern in Manhattan that killed four people.
 López Rivera was never conclusively linked to the bombings.
 The FALN was one of the targets of the first terrorism task force in the United States; the US Joint Terrorism Task Force (JTTF), established in April 1980, had as one of its goals to pursue threats from the Armed Forces of National Liberation (FALN).

 López Rivera was first linked to the FALN in 1976.
 That year, a burglar was arrested in Chicago attempting to peddle stolen explosives.
 The burglar led the Chicago police to an apartment, nearly devoid of furniture, but in which there were boxes containing explosives and bomb-making paraphernalia, weapons, clothing, wigs, and photographs of Chicago buildings, maps of the city, and several FALN documents, including a manual for guerrilla warfare detailing deceptive practices and rules of clandestine living titled Posición Política.
 This bomb factory was linked to the owner of the apartment, Carlos Torres, López Rivera, and their respective wives, Marie Haydée Beltrán Torres and Ida Luz Rodríguez.
 All four became fugitives after this discovery.
 The four were also linked to the National Commission on Hispanic Affairs (NCHA) of the Protestant Episcopal Church, a charitable organization based in New York City that was meant to fund projects to assist Hispanic communities throughout the United States.

 On April 4, 1980, 11 FALN members, including Rodríguez and Beltrán Torres, were arrested trying to rob an armored truck in Evanston, Illinois.
 Beltran was subsequently convicted of the 1977 bombing of the Mobil Oil building, that resulted in one death.
-López Rivera was apprehended one year later on May 29, 1981 when, according to police, he ran a stop sign in Glenview,a Chicago suburb and provided a false Oregon driver's license.
+López Rivera was apprehended one year later on May 29, 1981, when, according to police, he ran a stop sign in Glenview, a Chicago suburb and provided a false Oregon driver's license.

 At the time of their arrest, López Rivera and the others declared themselves combatants in an anti-colonial war against the United States to gain Puerto Rico's independence from the U.S., and claimed prisoner of war status.
 They stated that U.S. courts did not have jurisdiction to treat them as criminals, and petitioned for their cases to be handed over to an international court that would determine their status.
 The U.S. Government did not recognize their request.